 Here John remarried, his second wife, Maria Johanna Charlotta, being the widow of Commissary-General Damant and the only daughter of Frederik Korsten of Cradock Place.
 This was probably his entrée to become a partner in the whaling and sheep farming business of Frederik Korsten, near Port Elizabeth.
 Cradock Place then became the family home, probably on Frederik Korsten’s death on 16th June 1839.
 As a notary and merchant, he was a leading citizen of Port Elizabeth for the next ten years.

 The Chases had four more children, one of whom, George Chase, was the Collector of Customs at Port Elizabeth.
 His home called “Glamis” was in Western Road.
-All the Damant and Chase children were brought up at Cradock Place as one family and were not allowed to discriminate based upon the actual relationship between them.
+All the Damant and Chase children were brought up at Cradock Place as one family and nobody was allowed to discriminate between them as Chase insisted that they be treated as equals.
 Frederik Korsten Damant, as the eldest son of Maria and grandson of Frederik Korsten, was heir to Cradock Place, and twelve of his fourteen children were born there.